Poets' Corner

 Aspirations and approach

 East Ayrshire Council is currently developing a Master Plan for the town centre.
-It will take a phased approach will be taken to create significant regenerative change.
+A phased approach will be taken to create significant regenerative change.

 This includes the area around the mural, so thought has been given to how the materials used – street furniture, paving and planting - will tie into the projects throughout the Town Centre giving uniformity and theme, specifically, its relationship to Wallace Chambers, the Foregate Civic Space and Spanish Steps at the Palace Theatre.